yoramterleth/uiglaciology/content/2-files.md

 ## On kennicott

-There are three fundamental directories on `kennicott`:
+There are three fundamental directories on kennicott:
 - basic_data
     - at `/data/stor/basic_data/`
 - proj
     - at `/data/stor/proj/`
 - The home directory
-    - at `~` or `/home/user_name`, in which `user_name` is your user name, for logging into `kennicott`, for example your first initial and last name, run together without spaces.
+    - at `~` or `/home/user_name`, in which `user_name` is your user name, for logging into kennicott, for example your first initial and last name, run together without spaces.

 ### basic_data